Vladimir Zografski

-Vladimir Zografski, born 14 July 1993 in Samokov, Bulgaria, is a Bulgarian ski jumper.
+Vladimir Zografski (Владимир Зографски; born 14 July 1993) is a Bulgarian ski jumper.
 He took 14th place at the normal hill individual event at the 2018 Winter Olympics, which was the best result for a Bulgarian ski jumper in Olympic history, beating Vladimir Breitchev's 19th place at the 1984 Winter Olympics.
 Zografski is the son of former Olympic ski jumper Emil Zografski.

 Zografski's instructors are Joachim Winterlich, the trainer of the successful German ski jumper Jens Weißflog, and his father Emil Zografski.
 Vladimir has a younger brother, Martin Zografski, who is also a ski jumper and part of the Bulgarian development team.

+On 6 March 2026 in Lahti he reached third place and became the first ever Bulgarian ski jumper in history, both men or women, who achieved the World Cup podium.

 Career

-Early years and World Cup debut (2005-2010)
+Early years and World Cup debut (2005–2010)

 Zografski's started jumping at an early age in the plastic-covered hills at Chernia kos near his hometown of Samokov.
 His debut in the Ski jumping Continental Cup took place in 2005 when Zografski was 12 years old.
 In 2007 he made his debut in the Junior World Championships in Tarvisio, Italy, finishing last.
 His best placement in the 2008 Ski Jumping Fis-Cup was fourth place in Oberwiesenthal, while he managed 23rd in Villach during the 2008 Continental Cup.

 Zografski made his World Cup debut in December 2008, finishing 43rd in Pragelato.
 He then received the silver medal at the 2009 European Olympic Youth Festival in Silesia, before finishing 43rd in the Normal Hill competition during the 2009 World Championships in Liberec.
 Zografski recorded his best-ever WC placement during a 2009 Summer Grand-Prix competition in Klingenthal, finishing 36th.
 He ended up 9th at Bischofshofen 2010 for the Ski jumping Continental Cup, his best result in the competition.

 During the winter of 2010, Zografski participated in the Junior World Championships in Hinterzarten, Germany, finishing 7th with jumps of 104 and 99 meters.
 He finished 4th in a summer CoC competition in Garmisch-Partenkirchen and made it to the second round of the Summer Grand Prix (SGP) a week later, eventually finishing in 17th and recording his first points at the highest level of ski jumping competition.
 In August 2010, Zografski reached a new career high by finishing 5th at the SGP in Courchevel, and later won silver twice at the Continental Cup in Almaty, Kazakhstan.